anty-filidor/network_diffusion/docs/source/examples/compartmental_graph_example.rst

     process 'phenomenon_3' transitions with nonzero weight:
     ============================================

-Since we set up a ``background_weight`` to 0.0, no transitions are made during the compilation process.
-However, when given, the resulting compartmental graph contains all possible transitions with the same probability of occurrence (i.e., a value of the parameter ``background_weight``).
-In this example, we will set up the transition weights manually:
+Since the ``background_weight`` is set to 0.0, no transitions are made during the compilation process.
+However, if provided, the resulting compartmental graph contains all possible transitions with the same probability of occurrence (that is, the value of the parameter ``background_weight``).
+In this example, set up the transition weights manually:

 .. code-block:: python